davewinnyk/RemotionTemplate/README.md

   </a>
 </p>

-Welcome to your Remotion project!
+Welcome to Daves Remotion Template.
+This is all Boilerplate stuff from the Remotion.

 ## Commands